EFS-OpenSource/superb-data-kraken-accessmanager/CONTRIBUTING.md

-In addition to contributors, there are repository maintainers who are responsible for merging pull requests, the [release process](./docs/release-process.md), and moderation.
+In addition to contributors, there are repository maintainers who are responsible for merging pull requests and moderation.

 When contributing, please follow the general [Contribution guidelines to Open Source Projects](http://www.contribution-guide.org/#), as long as not stated otherwise below.